awsdocs/aws-codecommit-user-guide/README.md

-## AWS CodeCommit User Guide
+## AWS CodeCommit User Guide master branch is deprecated

-The open source version of the AWS CodeCommit User Guide.
-You can submit feedback & requests for changes by submitting issues in this repo or by making proposed changes & submitting a pull request.
+Use the main branch to view files and create pull requests.

 ## License Summary